Langer75/volkswagencarnet-client/README.md

 python3 carnet_cli.py <vin> setlock <lock/unlock>"
 ```
 (vin: Vehicle ID, true: without external power; false: with charging cable only)

+## Features
+Currently the following actions are implemented:
+* update               - get all available data of the car identified by te VIN (from the backend only)
+* setrefresh           - force the vehicle data update directly from the car
+* setcharger           - start or stop charging
+* setchargercurrent    - set the chargingcurrent
+* setclimatisationtemp - set the targettemperature for climatisation
+* setclimatisation     - start or stop climatisation

 ## Acknowledgements
 - This project was inspired by [volkswagencarnet](https://github.com/robinostlund/volkswagencarnet) library